Euthanasia and assisted suicide in Australia: Victoria

 Other processes and safeguards associated with the scheme are in place.
+In October 2025 the government introduced legislation which expanded the eligibility timeframe for all terminal diagnoses from six to 12 months and removed the "gag clause" which forbade doctors from initiating conversations about voluntary assisted dying with patients.

 Western Australia

 In November 2018 the McGowan Government announced it would introduce an assisted dying bill early in the new year.

 On 10 December 2019, the Voluntary Assisted Dying Act 2019 passed the Western Australian Parliament.
 The legislation had passed the Legislative Council by 24 votes to 11, having previously passed the Legislative Assembly 45 votes to 11.
 Under the legislation, an eligible person would have to be terminally ill with a condition that is causing intolerable suffering and is likely to cause death within six months, or 12 months for a neurodegenerative condition.
 The person would have to make two verbal requests and one written request, with each request signed off by two independent doctors.
 Self-administration of lethal medication is then permitted, though in a departure from the Victorian system, a patient can choose for a medical practitioner to administer the drug.
 The legislation goes into effect on a day to be fixed by proclamation, though the government has advised of an 18-month implementation period.
 The law went into effect on 1 July 2021.